 - Falls are a major cause of injury in preschoolers.
 Climbing to new and adventurous heights, preschoolers may fall off playground equipment, bikes, down stairs, from trees, out of windows, and off roofs.
-Lock doors that access dangerous areas (such as roofs, attic windows, and steep staircases) and have strict rules for the preschooler about areas that are off-limits.
+Lock doors that give access to dangerous areas (such as roofs, attic windows, and steep staircases).
+Have strict rules for the preschooler about areas that are off-limits.

 - Kitchens are a prime area for a preschooler to get burned, either while trying to help cook or coming in contact with appliances that are still hot.
-Encourage the child to help cook or learn cooking skills with safe, cool recipes.
+Encourage the child to help cook or learn cooking skills with recipes for cold foods.
 Have other activities for the child to enjoy in a nearby room while you are cooking.
 Keep the child away from the stove, hot foods, and other appliances.

-- Keep all household products and medicines safely locked out of the reach of preschoolers.
-Know the number for your local poison control center.
-The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
+.
+The National Poison Control Hotline (1-800-222-1222) can be called from anywhere in the United States.
 Call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.